 Some kitchens are designed to be so narrow, a kitchen island won’t fit at all.
 So as you design your dream kitchen, be sure to include enough room for your kitchen island plans.
 One option for smaller kitchens is to choose an extendable kitchen island that has leaves that can be folded away when not in use or propped up to become extra counter space when needed.

-Something that is becoming increasingly popular is a kitchen with two islands.
+Something that is becoming increasingly popular is a kitchen with two islands (like in the picture at the top of this post).
 This is especially helpful if you have multiple people cooking together.
 You can have one person doing prep work at the prep island with the rinsing sink station.
 And the other person can be at the island with the cooktop.

 Custom kitchen islands allow you to create any shape you’d like, any style you’d like, and personalized shelves, display cabinets, pet feeding stations, and work stations.